taherelsheikh/FinTech/README.md

 ### The Output

-> - 2017 Global Enterpnerhsip Index
+> - 2017 Global Entrepreneurship Index

 ## How is this useful